jordanlyall/nft-sales-x-bot/README.md

 heroku ps:scale worker=1
 ```

-## Modification 🛠
+## Modification

 In `app.js`, you'll notice there's some commented out logic for only posting sales above a certain `threshold` that you can modify per-currency in `currencies.js`.

 ## Credits

-[Kenryu42](https://github.com/kenryu42) for their help on adding Seaport support
+[Kenryu42](https://github.com/kenryu42) for their help on adding Seaport support 🎉

+## Contributing

+If you've found a bug or have an idea, feel free to open an Issue.
+If you've got a fix or feature ready, open a PR.
+Thanks!

-## License 📃
+## License

-This code is licensed under the [ISC License](https://choosealicense.com/licenses/isc/).

-Please include proper attribution to my original repo if you fork, modify or utilize this repo in any way.
-Thank you!
+MIT